TheCaptainCraken/blog/content/posts/the_psychology_of_money/index.md

 You might use the most logical investment strategy ever devised, but that doesn't mean you'll sleep well at night.

 Instead of aiming for pure rationality, aim to be reasonable.
-Choose strategies that align with how you think and feel—ones you can stick with over the long term.
+Choose strategies that align with how you think and feel: ones you can stick with over the long term.

 For example, in the U.S., the historical odds of making money in the stock market are:

 50% in a single day
 68% in a year
 100% over 20 years
-If you stay in the game long enough, you'll make money—no matter what happens in between.
+If you stay in the game long enough, you'll make money: no matter what happens in between.

 But staying in the game requires more than just a reasonable plan.
 It also requires understanding that, since you're human…